 Crystal Falknau - Coordinator

-Crystal moved to Townsville in 2016 from Toowoomba, where she had completed her Bachelor of Science in Environment and Sustainability at the University of Southern Queensland.
+Crystal moved to Townsville (Gurambilbarra) in 2016 from Toowoomba, where she had completed her Bachelor of Science in Environment and Sustainability at the University of Southern Queensland.
 During her studies she developed a passion for environmental advocacy and joined the conservation movement.
 After attending some demonstrations and volunteering at market stalls she joined NQCC's Management Committee in 2017.
 Following stints as Acting Coordinator and later Secretary, she was employed as NQCC's Community Campaigner in October 2018, before moving into the role of Coordinator in April 2021.